This post is also available in: Français (French)

 There is also additional guidance on how PFIC shareholders should complete IRS Form 8621 and IRS Form 5471.

-The IRS has issued final regulations in the past year on the recharacterization of certain intercompany debt instruments as equity for tax purposes in the U.S. These rules do not apply to the first $50 million of debt issued by a corporation (as short-term debt or funding new investments of a controlled subsidiary.)
+In 2018, the IRS has issued final regulations on the recharacterization of certain intercompany debt instruments as equity for tax purposes in the US.
+These rules do not apply to the first $50 million of debt issued by a corporation (as short-term debt or funding new investments of a controlled subsidiary.)

 Under Section 385, debt issued by a corporation to an affiliate is recharacterized as equity if it is issued: